-Over the course of the years that our Association has been fighting to repeal Social Security’s GPO (Government Pension Offset) and WEP (Windfall Elimination Provision), we have received hundreds of communications from our members and other interested parties.
+Over the course of the years that our Association has been fighting to repeal Social Security’s WEP (Windfall Elimination Provision) and GPO (Government Pension Offset), we have received countless numbers communications from our members and other interested parties.
 Here are some of the most frequent questions and our answers to them.

-The GPO affects members who apply for SS spousal benefits, based upon their husband or wife’s work record under the program, and fail to satisfy two exceptions.
+The Government Pension Offset or “GPO” affects members who apply for SS spousal benefits, based upon their husband or wife’s work record under the program, and fail to satisfy two exceptions.
 Members must either be eligible for their public pension before December 1, 1982 and meet all requirements for SS spousal benefits in effect in January 1977 (i.e., husband received one-half support from his wife), or be eligible for their pension before July 1, 1983 and receiving one-half support from his or her spouse.

 Unless a member satisfies one of these two exceptions, then the amount of their SS spousal benefits will be reduced by two-thirds of their public pension.
 For example, if your pension is $9,000 and you’re eligible for $6,000 in SS spousal benefits, two-thirds of your pension ($6,000) would unfortunately reduce your SS benefits to zero.
 Note: Even if you do not receive actual benefits, you can still be covered by Medicare.